Dracula (Marvel Comics): Dracula's return (1994–present)

 Possibly a little over a year later, there is trouble in his ex-fiancé's marriage.
 Shiklah has had enough of the humans and started a war to annex New York.
 Deadpool comes to Dracula for help in stopping her, threatening him with a wooden stake.
 Dracula cannot remember Shiklah's name at first, until Deadpool angrily reminds him.
 He states that he hates Deadpool, who replies that Dracula hates himself more, which actually makes him Shiklah's type.
 Once they return to New York, Dracula is able to gain control of the vampires in Shiklah's army to fight against her monsters.
 However, the second he meets Shiklah, he proposes to her — wanting to merge their kingdoms and rule with the humans at their feet.
 Deadpool angrily curses Dracula.
 Dracula and Shiklah are married by Mephisto, while an angry Deadpool and a confused Spider-Man are tied up and made to watch.
 Dracula and Shiklah share a kiss, and she thanks him for giving her the wedding she always wanted — with chaos and fire burning.

 They head off to tell their followers of their union.
 However, Shiklah's monsters tell her that they do not wish to be ruled by a monarch any longer.
 Shiklah is shocked that her subjects want her run off, and Deadpool shows up to tell her that she cannot marry Dracula.
 He argues that the entire reason they married was because he was saving her from Dracula, reminding her that Dracula killed her brothers.
 Shiklah shrugs it off, and tells Deadpool that he would have done the same if he knew them.
 She then attacks him, telling him that he cannot tell her who she can impetuously marry.
 After one last tryst and talk with Deadpool, Shiklah emerges and tells Dracula to let their subjects rule themselves, stating that she does not want to rule by force.
 Dracula eventually relents, stating that he was retired anyway before Deadpool dragged him into this fight.
 He leaves with Shiklah, who wants to see more of the world.
 Shiklah wrote Deadpool a note, stating she was off for some stake-play with Dracula.

 Dracula returns to his castle in Romania without Shiklah, and somehow begins summoning all vampires in the world to him, including Jubilee.
 Old Man Logan tracks Jubilee to Dracula's castle, where it is revealed that she is under the vampire's control.
 Dracula bites Old Man Logan, but his healing factor is able to resist vampirism.
 Jubilee eventually breaks free from Dracula's influence, allowing Old Man Logan to decapitate Dracula.
-Dracula's head is given to a Sentinel that then throws it into the Sun.
+Dracula's head is given to a Sentinel, who throws it into the Sun.